Super Moist Banana Bread (with a spoon)

 - place them in a paper bag with another fruit like an apple and let them sit a day or two. or

-- Butter: Forgot to take out the butter to soften it?
+- Softening butter: Forgot to take out the butter to soften it?
 No worries.
 Put it in the microwave for a few seconds to soften (if some melts, it's fine).
 Or, place in a sealed bag and run warm water over it until softened.

 - Brown sugar/sweetness: Some people use 1 cup (200g) sugar which I find too sweet when using ripe bananas.
 This is all personal preference though.
 If your bananas aren't super sweet or you prefer sweeter, use 1 cup (200 g) of sugar or close to it.

 - Flour: All purpose flour can be substituted with organic whole wheat flour (or use half and half).
-Gluten free flour can also be used instead.
+Gluten free flour can also be used instead (read the label to make sure no other ingredients are needed).

 - Other Substitutes